 Bitework training takes the natural desire an individual dog has to chase, bark, or bite things (instincts which all dogs evolved with, to some degree) and provides a controlled outlet for them.
 Bitework can make a dog who is otherwise bored and aggressive more tolerant of stressful situations, and less likely to be triggered by events around the house or in public.
 Bitework teaches dogs impulse control, patience, and focus, and allows your dog a rigorous workout unlike simply throwing a ball.

 If your goals are to do personal protection training or compete in a dog sport like Schutzhund the best thing you can do is find a working dog club or professional trainer in your area who can help guide you.
-Bitework training is often a long, multi-year journey, and can take as much of a time commitment as any other hobby.
-Having people around to support you, spot you (watch as you train, to see if your dog makes mistakes), and help you train your dog will be essential as your dog learns and graduates to progressively more difficult exercises.
+Bitework training is a long, multi-year journey, and can take as much of a time commitment as any other hobby.
+Having people around to support you and spot youwill be essential as your dog learns and graduates to progressively more difficult exercises.